mm6/InternetOfThingsCourse/projects/project1/Project1.md

 1) The node package manager (npm) was installed as part of node.js in step 0.
 Next, use npm to install Node-RED locally on your laptop or desktop machine.

 But note that we must first downgrade our npm.
+The default that comes with Node.js is too high of a version.

 On Mac OSX, downgrade our npm by running the shell command:
 ```